Hypercubers/hypercubing.xyz/docs/methods/3x3x3x3/cfop.md

 ## Summary

 1. **Cross** — Build a cross by solving six 2c pieces on the O or D cell
-2. **F2L-a** — Join 12 2c+3c pairs together and insert them into the first two layers
+2. **F2L-a** — Join twelve 2c+3c pairs together and insert them into the first two layers
-3. **F2L-b** — Join 8 3c+4c pairs together and insert them into the first two layers
+3. **F2L-b** — Join eight 3c+4c pairs together and insert them into the first two layers
 4. **OLL-4** — Orient LC 2c, 3c, and 4c pieces using 3D EOLL and OCLL
 5. **PLL-4** — Permute 2c pieces of the LL using EPLL, then solve the rest like a 3^3^